yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

                           try to resolve.
 BUT if you refer to @this or this row's tag, then you will probably get an invalid result!

-                 WARNING: ALWAYS use numbers with a decimal such as 10.0 rather than just 10 (decimals may get chopped) NEVER use currency signs or commas in numbers, only use '.' as the decimal place!
+                 WARNING: NEVER use currency signs or commas in numbers, only use '.' as the decimal place!

                  >> RECOMMENDATION: Do not mix formula and RMC/UOR/PUM.
 Ideally, just use formula where possible